4-Month Recording Requirement Under 770 ILCS 60/7

 Unlike subcontractors who perform labor over an extended period, suppliers often complete their deliveries well before the project is finished.
 This means their 4-month recording window may expire months before the general contractor's deadline, making early action essential.

 Material suppliers must comply with the same Section 24 notice and 4-month recording requirements, but their deadlines are measured from their last delivery date rather than the last day of work on the project.
-For a full overview of mechanic lien rights and remedies, visit our Illinois mechanic lien services page.
+For a full overview of mechanic lien rights and remedies, visit our Illinois mechanics lien law.

 Public Project Deadline Differences